Conversations With Hank is an accidental parenting blog chronicling a family of four’s daily conversations while living in Northern Portugal.

 You can peek into her sketchbook HERE.

-In May of 2015 Joy was diagnosed with severe rheumatoid arthritis (RA) which has dramatically affected her family, work and health.
+In May of 2015 Joy was diagnosed with severe rheumatoid arthritis (RA) and ankylosing spondylitis (AS) which has dramatically affected her family, work and health.
 For more information visit this dedicated rheumatiod arthritis page or you can peruse the specific RA archive.

-Henrique or Hank (depending on what language you are speaking) is nine years old and is in fourth grade.
-He likes a million things, but a few favorites are: robotics, Eurovision, cars, sunglasses, playing with his sister, YouTube, technology and Lego City Undercover for the XBox One.
-He is a sturdy walker and especially helpful and kindhearted.
+Henrique or Hank (depending on what language you are speaking) is ten years old and is in fifth grade.
+He likes a million things, but a few favorites are: robotics, Eurovision, cars, sunglasses, playing with his sister, YouTube, technology and Animal Crossing New Leaf for the Nintendo 2DS XL.
+He is a sturdy walker, especially helpful and kindhearted.
 He is special because he is himself.

 Dr. Alfredo (aka Pai, which means dad in Portuguese) is a hard working research scientist and the funniest one in the family, although he will deny it.